Fellowships & Grants Archive

 Oluwasefunmi Tale AROGUNDADE (Nigeria) – Ida Smedley Maclean Fellowship of 8,500 Swiss francs Computer Science – The integration of non-functional requirements engineering techniques and risk analysis for a cost effective and trustworthy information system.
 Graduate University Chinese Academy of Science, China

 “I was a PhD student at the Academy of Mathematics and System Science, Graduate University Chinese Academy of Science from 2009-2012.
 My research focused on knowledge-based security requirement engineering.
 During this period I was being sponsored under a post-grauate fellowship provided by Organization for Women in Science for the Developing Countries (OWSD).
 After one year of my study, I succeeded in publishing two papers.
-I got to know about IFUW by searching the internet for sponsorship for women in science.
+I got to know about GWI by searching the internet for sponsorship for women in science.
 I applied and I was fortunate to be selected.
-The award I received from IFUW enabled me to attend a major Advancing Technology for Humanity (IEEE) conference, which was the first international conference I attended.
+The award I received from GWI enabled me to attend a major Advancing Technology for Humanity (IEEE) conference, which was the first international conference I attended.
 I was also able to purchase a handy computer system to faciltate my research and some books that are relevant to my research.
-Since receiving the award I have published 3 papers from the work in which I duly acknowledge IFUW.
-A copy of each paper was sent to IFUW headquarters.
+Since receiving the award I have published 3 papers from the work in which I duly acknowledge GWI.
+A copy of each paper was sent to GWI headquarters.
 Presently I am a researcher and a lecturer at Federal University of Agriculture Abeokuta, Nigeria.”

 Tirhas HABTU (Eritrea) – Ida Smedley Maclean Fellowship of 8,500 Swiss francs.
 African Studies – Gender equality and the political participation of women in Eritrea.
 University of Vienna, Austria